enigmaneering/redistributables/README.md

 ## License

-All artifacts have open source licenses, which are verified on every build and packaged alongside each artifact.
+All artifacts have open source licenses, which are verified on every build and packaged alongside each.

 If any of the licenses change underneath us, a nightly check will alert us to address it at that time.